We are returning to the games we used to play in casinos, which are losing popularity. To do this, we are moving to Eastern Europe.

-If he does, he forces the defender to play the defence card again, otherwise it is the turn of the next player to the left of the defender.
-This will continue until the last player of the round has passed or the attack is over.
+If he does, he forces the defender to play the defense card again.
+Otherwise, it is the turn of the next player to the left of the defender.
+This will continue until the last player of the round has passed, or the attack is over.

-As far as the defence is concerned, we have already given some guidance on how to do this.
-Wait until the player on the right starts the attack, and then respond by placing a defending card on top of the attacking card in a straight line, so that the numbers of the two cards are visible.
+As far as the defense is concerned, we have already given some guidance on doing this.
+Wait until the player on the right starts the attack, and then respond by placing a defending card on top of the attacking card in a straight line so that the numbers of the two cards are visible.

-The really interesting part of this process is whether the defence is successfully completed.
+The exciting part of this process is whether the defense is successfully completed.
 The maximum number of attacks allowed is six, assuming all players have all six cards in hand.

-A successful defence requires that the attacker surrenders, decides not to continue the attack and passes.
-In this case, all cards on the table are discarded and the table is cleared for a new move.
+A successful defense requires that the attacker surrenders decides not to continue the attack, and passes.
+In this case, all cards on the table are discarded, and the table is cleared for a new move.

-Another option is for the attacker to continue his attack, and for the defender to be able to defend against all his attacks.
+Another option is for the attacker to continue his attack and for the defender to defend against all his attacks.
 The end comes when the defender runs out of cards and is declared the winner of the game.
-The turn to defend passes to the next player on the left and the attacker stays the same.
+The turn to defend passes to the next player on the left, and the attacker stays the same.

 Players finish their hands when they are clear of all the cards they have.
 However, they are required to play the cards until the deck comes to an end.

-That is, if the defence is successful against the attack and both players have two cards left on the table, they must draw two cards to have six cards left in their hand again.
+If the defense is thriving against the attack and both players have two cards left on the table, they must draw two cards to have six cards left in their hand again.

 Only when there are no longer enough cards in the deck for everyone is it allowed to have less than six cards per player.

-It also happens that when a defender successfully defends and everything on the table is discarded, he becomes the attacker and the next player to his left becomes the new defender.
+It also happens that when a defender successfully defends and everything on the table is discarded, he becomes the attacker.
+The next player to his left becomes the new defender.

-It should be noted that in durac tournaments it’s the players themselves who indicate the change of turn and talk about the success of defences and attacks.
+It should be noted that in durac tournaments, it’s the players themselves who indicate the change of turn and talk about the success of defenses and attacks.